How to make an app like Facebook?

 Facebook users can create posts to update their status.
 They can also create pages, groups, and send messages to other users on the Facebook platform.
 Besides messaging, users can interact with various applications such as games and other apps integrated with the Facebook platform.

-Facebook also created a mobile app to make the platform easily accessible to users of mobile devices.
-Some apps such as Facebook Messenger just have the messaging feature on Facebook and packaged as a mobile app.
-The recent report put the userbase of Facebook Messenger at 1.3 billion active users per month.
-With the many apps Facebook has to its credit, the company has become one of the leading app publishers in the world based on app download.
+A recent report put the userbase of Facebook Messenger at 1.3 billion active users per month.
+With the many apps Facebook has to its credit and massive monthly downloads, the company has become one of the leading app publishers in the world.

 1. Do not start with coding right away